Kaushalya Weeraratne

-Kaushalya Weeraratne also known as Kaushal Weeraratne (born 29 January 1981) is a former Sri Lankan international cricketer.
-After starting his international career as a bowler, he later moved up the order to become an all-rounder, batting in the middle order and bowling medium-fast.
+Kaushalya Weeraratne also known as Kaushal Weeraratne (born 29 January 1981) is a Sri Lankan former international cricketer.
+After starting his international career as a bowler, he later moved up the batting order to become an all-rounder, batting in the middle order and bowling medium-fast.
 He is regarded as one of the players to have been included in the lost generation of Sri Lanka cricket according to Lasith Malinga, an elite list which include players who have performed consistently in domestic circuit for over ten years but had to toil hard to play in international cricket due to the presence of frontline players.
 Weeraratne once took 4 wickets in 5 balls in an Eastern Cricket Association Veterans game, which he described as his greatest ever bowling performance, given the quality of the opposition.

 Early life

-Weeraratne had his secondary education at Trinity College, Kandy, which is also the alma mater of Sri Lankan Kumar Sangakkara.
-He played school cricket at the Trinity College and also captained Trinity College cricket team in two consecutive years and he was the first Trinitian to win Sunday Observer Schoolboy Cricketer of the Year.
+Weeraratne had his secondary education at Trinity College, Kandy, which is also the alma mater of Sri Lankan batting great Kumar Sangakkara.
+He played school cricket at Trinity College and also captained the Trinity College cricket team for two consecutive years and was the first Trinitian to win Sunday Observer Schoolboy Cricketer of the Year.
 His cousin Dinuk Weeraratne and his two brothers, Pasan Weeraratne and Dasun Weeraratne have also played first class cricket.